Low-threshold response of a scintillating xenon bubble chamber to nuclear and electronic recoils: Experimental Methods

-Table~\ref{tab:nuisances} also shows uncertainties in neutron flux from each source, stemming from uncertainties in both source strength and in neutron propagation.
-The \cf{} source neutron emission rate was calibrated to 6\% precision with a well-characterized $^3$He counter, and was found to be consistent with the high energy ($>$2~MeV) gamma emission rate measured by a NaI crystal.
+Table~\ref{tab:nuisances} also shows uncertainties in neutron flux from each source, stemming from uncertainties both in source strength and in neutron propagation.
+The \cf{} source neutron emission rate was calibrated to 6\% precision with a well-characterized $^3$He counter, and was found to be consistent with the high-energy ($>$2~MeV) gamma emission rate measured by a NaI crystal.
 The total uncertainty on neutron flux from the \cf{} source at the chamber is 9\% after including geometric uncertainties in neutron propagation, which were estimated by varying selected details in the simulated geometry and by comparing the MCNP-PoliMi simulation with an independently developed Geant4~\cite{Geant4} simulation.
-The uncertainty in the \ybe{} source neutron emission rate is 5\%, due to a combination of geometrical uncertainties in the $^{88}$Y deposition profile in the source capsule and uncertainties on the $^{9}$Be$(\gamma,n)^{8}$Be cross-section, and is consistent with the neutron emission rate measured by the same $^3$He counter used to characterize the \cf{} source.
+The uncertainty in the \ybe{} source neutron emission rate is 5\%, due to a combination of geometrical uncertainties in the $^{88}$Y deposition profile in the source capsule and uncertainties on the $^{9}$Be$(\gamma,n)^{8}$Be cross section, and is consistent with the neutron emission rate measured by the same $^3$He counter used to characterize the \cf{} source.
 Neutron propagation uncertainties are significantly higher for \ybe{} than for \cf{}, giving a total neutron flux uncertainty of 13\%.
 The \bibe{} neutron flux uncertainty is larger still at 30\%, dominated by uncertainty associated with additional beryllium pieces deployed with that source in an attempt to boost the neutron emission rate.
 Finally, there is a common-mode 10\% uncertainty on the integrated flux of neutrons through the ``active'' xenon due to uncertainty on the volume of xenon visible to the camera.

-Each neutron dataset (source + threshold) is accompanied by a dedicated background measurement taken at the same threshold and in the same xenon fill.
+Each neutron dataset (characterized by a single source and threshold) is accompanied by a dedicated background measurement taken at the same threshold and in the same xenon fill.
 In the case of \cf{} this simply involves removing the source.
 For the \ybe{} and \bibe{} experiments, the Be and BeO components are replaced with aluminum, with the \y{} and \bi{} sources still present to preserve the same $\gamma$-ray flux incident upon the detector but without the photoneutrons.
+The \bi{} and \y{} $\gamma$-ray sources without beryllium are also used to measure ER sensitivity, along with the lower-energy \co{} source, at Seitz thresholds between 0.50~keV and 1.56~keV.
+Sources were placed 10~cm from the active xenon for all ER sensitivity measurements.